Funeral Flower Etiquette

 - Other blood relations, such as a cousin, often provide a funeral basket; and

-- Friends and (former) colleagues may wish to recognize the deceased with flowers in the form of a funeral basket or, depending upon the number of persons involved, a standing spray.
+- Friends and (former) colleagues may wish to recognize the deceased with flowers in the form of a funeral basket, vase design or, depending upon the number of persons involved, a standing spray.

 Regarding the floral terms used, this brief guide may offer some clarification: